ECN-SEC-SMP/tp4-note-delfouilloux_ravain_rossard/README.md

 ## Class Point2D

 This class should represent a point in a two-dimensional Cartesian plane.
-Figure 3.1 describes the elements expected in this class.
+Figure 1 describes the elements expected in this class.
 You will overload the << operator to allow the display of a Point2D on the screen.

 ## Class Polygon

 A Polygon is composed of a list of vertices, which are Point2D objects.
-Figure 3.1 describes the expected elements in this class.
+Figure 1 describes the expected elements in this class.
 You will overload the << operator to enable the display of a Polygon on the screen.

 ![Alt text](readme_sources/image.png)

-Class diagram of the Point2D and Polygon classes
+Figure 1 - Class diagram of the Point2D and Polygon classes

 Show through test cases the creation by copy and the translation of a Polygon of your choice.
 If a polygon is translated, the polygons constructed by copy should not be translated.